ahgroup/handelgroupwebsite/content/post/_index.md

 +++
-title = "The latest happenings our group"
+title = "News from our group"

 # View.
 #   1 = List